Topological semimetal phases manifested in transition metal dichalcogenides intercalated with 3d metals

-MnNb$_3$S$_6$ in the nonmagnetic phase is essentially a spinless version of VNb$_3$S$_6$, as can be seen from the band structure in Fig.~3(a).
-Time-reversal symmetry together with the neglect of SOI cause each of the two bands to be spin-degenerate, and there are spinless Weyl nodes at the crossing points.
-The Weyl nodes on $\Gamma$-M and $\Gamma$-K are only 1 meV apart, and $E_F$ is located between them.
-The bands are rather isotropic in the $k_z$=0 plane and nearly degenerate along a loop, making MnNb$_3$S$_6$ a quasi-nodal-line semimetal similar to VNb$_3$S$_6$ [Fig.~3(c)].
-With the inclusion of SOI, the spin degeneracy is lifted and the Weyl nodes disappear, but there is no global band gap [Figs.~3(d) and (e)].
+MnNb$_3$S$_6$ in the nonmagnetic phase is essentially a spinless version of VNb$_3$S$_6$ [Fig.~3(a)].
+Time-reversal symmetry together with the neglect of SOI cause each of the two bands to be spin-degenerate, and there are spinless WPs at the crossing points.
+The WPs on $\Gamma$-M and $\Gamma$-K are only 1 meV apart, and $E_F$ is located between them.
+The bands are rather isotropic in the $k_z$=0 plane and nearly degenerate along a loop, making MnNb$_3$S$_6$ a quasinodal-line semimetal similar to VNb$_3$S$_6$ [Fig.~3(c)].
+With the inclusion of SOI, the spin degeneracy is lifted and the WPs disappear, but there is no global band gap [Figs.~3(d) and 3(e)].

 Figures~4(a) and 4(b) show the V-terminated and S-terminated (001) surface spectral functions, respectively, for VNb$_3$S$_6$ in the absence of SOI.
 Only the minority spin channel is plotted.
-In performing this calculation, we constructed tight-binding Hamiltonians $H$ from the hybrid-functional results using the WANNIER90 code,\cite{Mar, Mostofi} and from $H$ obtained the Green's functions for semi-infinite space\cite{Green} using the WannierTools package.\cite{WTools} On the V-terminated surface, there is a flat surface state around $E_F$ that connects the projections of the bulk Weyl nodes onto the surface BZ.
+In performing this calculation, we constructed tight-binding Hamiltonians $H$ from the hybrid-functional results using the WANNIER90 code,\cite{Mar, Mostofi} and from $H$ obtained the Green's functions for semi-infinite space\cite{Green} using the WannierTools package.\cite{WTools} On the V-terminated surface [Fig. 4(a)], there is a flat surface state around $E_F$ that connects the projections of the bulk WPs onto the surface BZ.
 It has the shape of a drumhead, characteristic of NLSMs, rather than a Fermi arc usually seen in WSMs.
 This is consistent with the quasi-NLSM character of the bulk.
-For the S-terminated surface [Fig. 4(b)], there is no clearly discernible surface state connecting the bulk Weyl nodes.
-Similar results were obtained for MnNb$_3$S$_6$ [Figs.~4(c) and (d)]: a topological surface band is seen only in the Mn-terminated surface.
+For the S-terminated surface [Fig. 4(b)], there is no clearly discernible surface state connecting the bulk WPs.
+Similar results were obtained for MnNb$_3$S$_6$ [Figs.~4(c) and 4(d)]: A topological surface band is seen only in the Mn-terminated surface.